-- A full suit of armour from the 16th century is exhibited in a display case.
-The flutings that characterise it are of what's called Maximilian craftsmanship, named after Emperor Maximilian (1459-1519) who provided an impetus to the German armour-making industry. - An equestrian scene presents the gear worn by the horseman and his mount.
-The plated armour completely protected him from blows while several pieces of armour called "barding" covered the horse's vital parts.
+A full suit of armour from the 16th century is exhibited in a display case.
+The flutings that characterise it are of what's called Maximilian craftsmanship, named after Emperor Maximilian (1459-1519) who provided an impetus to the German armour-making industry.

 The wall paintings created in this room in 2016 present the series of the "Nine Worthies".
 This equestrian formation comprises three triads of heroes known for their military exploits.
 From the back right towards the left, the Pagans: Hector, Alexander the Great and Caesar; then the Jews: Joshua, David and Judas Maccabaeus; and to the right, the Christians: Arthur, Charlemagne and Godfrey of Bouillon.
-This decor characteristic of the 15th century was highly prized by the nobility who wanted to identify themselves with these knightly ideals. according to the distemper technique (paint made of natural pigments mixed with casein and applied to a dry primer), the range of colours faithfully recreates those of the period.
+This decor characteristic of the 15th century was highly prized by the nobility who wanted to identify themselves with these knightly ideals. according to the distemper technique (paint made of natural pigments mixed with casein and applied to a dry primer), the range of colours faithfully recreates those of